 Privacy and Security

 Thank you for visiting our privacy page.
-Transcription Centre (“Transcription Centre”, “we”, “us”, “our”) care about your privacy.
+Transcription Centre (“Transcription Centre”, “we”, “us”, “our”) care about the privacy of our clients (“client”, “you”, “your”).
 We aim to describe below what personal data we collect and what we do with it.
 We also want you to know your rights regarding this data.

 Transcription Centre Ltd is registered as a data controller with the ICO – registration number ZA023693.

 Transcription Centre Ltd is committed to protecting the privacy of our clients.
 We are registered under the Data Protection Act (1998) and we are committed to fully complying with GDPR requirements.